 Uffington White Horse

 Badbury Clump, also known as Badbury Hill, is renowned for bluebells in the spring and is a favourite spot for ramblers.
 Exploding with blue and green colour this spot will take your breath away and is on the site of an Iron Age hill-fort.
 The area has not yet been excavated, but a number of Iron Age pot shards and Roman pot pieces have helped to date the continuous settlement of the hill.
 It is believed that prisoners of war planted the beech trees while they were held captive in the area.
-Please see the website for further details.
+Please see the National Trust website for further details.

 Coate Water Country Park